Posts

 After a long vacation, I came with a lot of energy and new goals for the new year.

 So I’m going to start making things right.
 Being a developer can be challenging, and you have to continuously update your knowledge and keep practicing even outside office hours.
+Don’t get me wrong, I love coding, but there are days or weeks when I’m lazier than usual.

 2015